elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

 Document ID: Unique identifier for each product, Firebase naming conventions
 Fields:
 name: String, name of the product
-HS: String, HS-code of the product
+code: String, internal identifier of product
-sample: Boolean, true if it is a sample
+price: Number, price in USD
 MOQ: Number, the minimum order quantity in weight or amount
-MOQ_pallet_ratio: Number, how much the MOQ fills one standard ISO pallet (not in percentage)
+notes: String, any additional relevant information
 Biological: Boolean, true if a biological product

 Warehouse Collection: